SecretFoundation/docs/docs/dev/quickstart.md

 Get up and running on Secret Network with a local docker environment, as well as testnet (holodeck), to start working with Secret Contracts.

-To learn more about secret contracts, please visit our [documentation page](https://docs.scrt.network/dev/secret-contracts.html).
+To learn more about Secret Contracts, please visit our [documentation page](https://docs.scrt.network/dev/secret-contracts.html).

 <details>
   <summary>Topics covered on this page</summary>